schaeferTobias/PriorityQueue-Go/README.md

 # About
-This is a simple implementation of _Priority Queue_ in Go.
+This is a simple implementation of a _Priority Queue_ in Go.